anandojha/automated_kinetics_pipeline/README.md

 To install and set up the necessary environment, run the following commands in sequence.

+# Create a new Conda environment named 'one_step_kinetics' with Python 3.10
+# The --yes flag ensures it installs without prompting for confirmation
+conda create -n one_step_kinetics python=3.10 --yes

 ```sh
 # Create and activate Conda environment
 conda create -n one_step_kinetics python=3.10 --yes